fmalina/revisions-blocl/activism/youcantbeneutralonamovingtrain.md

 magnificently, this gives us the energy to act, and at least the possibility of sending this spinning top of a world in a different direction.

-And if we do act, in however small way, we don’t have to wait for some grand utopian future.
+And if we do act, in however small way, we don't have to wait for some grand utopian future.
 The future is an infinite succession of presents, and to live now as we think human beings should live, in defiance of all that is bad around us, is itself and marvellous victory.